microsoft/WhatTheHack/068-AzureOpenAIApps/Coach/Solution-00.md

 </details>

+### Deployment
+Make sure the student uses the terminal window in GitHub Codespaces or the local workstation and not Azure Cloud Shell to do the deployment.
+If they somehow do that by cloning the repo and then running deploy, their local.settings.json will be in the wrong place and they will either have to redeploy or copy the local.settings.json for the ContosoAIBackend to their Codespace or local workstation manually.

 ### Codespaces vs Local Workstation

 We **strongly** recommend students use GitHub Codespaces as their development environment over a local workstation.